gittogethers/platzi/README.md

 ## Getting Started
 ### The Application
-Go to and fork [this](https://github.com/ritarenee15/foodme-platzi) repository.
-This is also where you will submit your final application.
+➡️ Go to and fork [this](https://github.com/ritarenee15/foodme-platzi) repository.⬅️ This is also where you will submit your final application.
 The OpenTelemetry bonus challenge will appear during the duration of the challenge.
 Watch out for the announcement!

-### New Relic Setup
+### 🧰 New Relic Setup
 - First, create your free New Relic account [here](https://one.newrelic.com?utm_source=github&utm_medium=community&utm_campaign=global-fy25-q1-signups&utm_content=repo).
 - Get access to additional data and ingest through [New Relic for Students](https://newrelic.com/students?utm_source=github&utm_medium=community&utm_campaign=global-fy25-q1-kickoff_challenge&utm_content=repo).
 - You can begin the challenge while you wait for the additional Student benefits to be applied to your New Relic account.